karrot-dev/yunity.org/user/pages/10.heartbeat/2017-12-10/item.md

 _by Steffen_

 ## [WurzenerWinterTage](https://kanthaus.online/events/2017wuwita/)
-Winter time should be chilling time.
+Winter time should be a relaxing time.
 It is spend best with good friends: Cuddling, sharing feelings, sharing knowledge.

-The WurzenerWinterTage will take place at Kanthaus and provide the opportunity to reflect on the recent year as well as meet again with friends and nice new people.
+The WurzenerWinterTage will take place at Kanthaus and provide the opportunity to reflect on the last year as well as meet again with friends and nice new people.

-Not only will we spend a lot of time in bed together, but we will also have different workshops to share our experiences and just enjoy a good time together.
+We will have different workshops to share our experiences, stay long in our cozy sleeping rooms and just enjoy a good time together.

+_by Matthias_

 ## About the heartbeat.
 The heartbeat is a fortnightly summary of what happens in yunity.
 It is meant to give an overview over our currents actions and topics.